pypa/pip/docs/html/topics/configuration.md

 # Configuration

 pip allows a user to change its behaviour via 3 mechanisms.
-These mechanisms are listed in order of priority, meaning that command line options has [preference](config-preference):
+These mechanisms are listed in order of priority, highest to lowest:

 1. command line options
 2. [environment variables](env-variables)